-As of December 31, 2019, we had loan receivable of approximately RMB9.8 million due from FM Beijing, which had been fully impaired.
-In April 2020, through a series of debt restructuring transactions, we acquired 19.99% of the equity interest in FM Beijing.
-In August 2020, we acquired 6.04% equity interest in Humanistic Intelligence through a share exchange transaction related to FM Beijing, and recognized a gain of RMB6.0 million (US\$0.9 million) from the transaction, which was included in the income/(loss) from equity method investments, net of impairment item in the consolidated statements of comprehensive income/(loss) of 2020.
+In August 2020, we acquired 6.04% equity interest in Humanistic Intelligence through a series of debt restructuring and share exchange transactions.
 As the investment in Humanistic Intelligence is redeemable at the option of us, it is not considered in-substance common stock but considered debt securities.
 Our investment in Humanistic Intelligence is classified as available-for-sale debt investments and reported at fair value.
 We had fully written down the whole investment in Humanistic Intelligence and recognized an impairment loss related to credit losses of RMB6.0 million in 2022.
-As of December 31, 2022, the fair value of investment in Humanistic Intelligence was nil.
+As of December 31, 2023, the fair value of investment in Humanistic Intelligence was nil.